-Whether you’re in Abu Dhabi on a one day stopover or have a day to spare, check out the coolest things you can see and do.
+Whether you’re in Abu Dhabi on a one-day stopover or you have a day to spare, there are loads of cool things you can see and do.
 Abu Dhabi has the cultural richness that seems to be disappearing from Dubai.
 People still follow the old ways here, in this history-rich capital city of the UAE.
 Visit Abu Dhabi and learn how well old traditions can co-exist with modern sensibilities.

 Guest post by Neha